-My first email and phone check time each morning (M-F) is by around 8:30 a.m. and last check time for (M, R, F) is by 4:30 pm.
-For T/W my last check time is by 7 p.m.
-Any email responses to you before my usual first check times or after the usual last (end-of day) check times are only where I need or wish to do so out of planning for other work obligations or meetings while also trying to respond to your questions or needs to be helpful in a timely manner.
-So, please rely on the usual times listed only so if you send email or post assignments after my usual check times (and any time on the weekends), then please simply know that you most likely will hear from me not then but instead by the next business day morning on email.
+Phone 334-844-3077: Message machine is at same number.
+Please leave a message if you call.
+EMAIL RESPONSE times: Earliest email check time each morning (M-F) is around 10:00 a.m. and latest check time for those days is by 5:00 pm.
+Any email check time before usual check time or after the usual end-of day check time is only where I need to do so out of planning for other work obligations while also trying to respond to your questions to be helpful.
+So, please rely on the usual times listed only so if you send email or post assignments after the 5:00 pm time M-F, (and any time on the weekends), then please know that you most likely will hear from me not then but instead by the next business day morning on email (on business days).